Grandmothers of Plaza de Mayo: Formation

-The Grandmothers of the Plaza de Mayo was founded in 1977 to protect children's rights as a response to state sponsored terrorism.
-Initially they were known as Argentine Grandmothers with Disappeared Little Grandchildren (Abuelas Argentinas con Nietitos Desaparecidos), but later adopted the name The Grandmothers of the Plaza de Mayo (Las Abuelas de Plaza de Mayo).
+The Grandmothers of Plaza de Mayo was founded in 1977 to protect children's rights as a response to state sponsored terrorism.
+Initially they were known as Argentine Grandmothers with Disappeared Little Grandchildren (Abuelas Argentinas con Nietitos Desaparecidos), but later adopted the name The Grandmothers of Plaza de Mayo (Las Abuelas de Plaza de Mayo).
 In 1983 the constitutional government was re-established and the grandmothers searched for missing children using anonymous tips and conducted their own investigations, but were unable to prove the children's identities.
 Geneticists from the United States worked with the Grandmothers and were able to store blood samples from family members in the National Genetic Data Bank until the grandchildren could be located and could confirm the relatedness with an accuracy rate of 99.99%.
 The Grandmothers fought through the court systems to annul the unlawful adoptions.
 By the mid 1990s legal battles of custody were no longer appropriate because the missing grandchildren were now legal adults.
 The grandmothers adapted their strategy and started public awareness campaigns to direct the missing grandchildren to contact the organization.
 As of 2008, their efforts had resulted in finding 97 grandchildren.

 Work with Identity Archive

-In 2000, the Grandmothers of the Plaza de Mayo partnered with the Identity Archive to provide collections of photos, films, audiotapes, diaries, significant objects, and personal stories from families whose children and grandchildren had disappeared.
-This was done because some of the grandparents were aging and dying without finding their grandchildren and the Grandmothers of the Plaza de Mayo wanted to provide these accounts if children were found in the future.
+In 2000, the Grandmothers of Plaza de Mayo partnered with the Identity Archive to provide collections of photos, films, audiotapes, diaries, significant objects, and personal stories from families whose children and grandchildren had disappeared.
+This was done because some of the grandparents were aging and dying without finding their grandchildren and the Grandmothers of Plaza de Mayo wanted to provide these accounts if children were found in the future.

-Public Awareness Campaigns
+Public awareness campaigns

-In the mid to late 1990s, the missing grandchildren that the Grandmothers of the Plaza de Mayo sought became legal adults.
+In the mid to late 1990s, the missing grandchildren that the Grandmothers of Plaza de Mayo sought became legal adults.
 The Grandmothers then turned to public awareness campaigns to achieve their goals.
 The difference between Argentina's case and other child trafficking cases is that the disappeared children likely did not know that they were adopted.
 The organization turned to a commercial campaign and joined with actors to appeal to younger audiences.
-Their goal was to use popular culture manufacture doubt within the minds of a group of people who would have never questioned their family.
+Their goal was to use popular culture to create doubt within the minds of a group of people who would have never questioned their family.

 Besides the public protests at the time of the trafficking, the grandmothers have continued to put their efforts into locating more people to this day.
 Today, the women are known for providing other services such as legal counseling, assistance in investigations, as well as certain forms of psychological support for other women and their families.
 With these resources, families are able to receive comfort and rehabilitation.
 The women of the organization also provide training and seminars to teach new volunteers how to assist in rehabilitation services as well as learn more on human rights work.